algolia/shipjs/README.md

 - Run a final test (unit, e2e, etc).
 - Release it to NPM (or elsewhere as you configure it).
 - Create a git tag for the version.
+- Create a release for the tag on GitHub.

 You can manually run `shipjs trigger` on the base branch after the PR is merged.